• Skip to primary navigation

 Helpful Tips

 • Cooking tip!
 If pancakes are browning too quickly, lower the heat!
-I’ll usually start on medium heat and adjust/finish cooking on low heat by the time I get through all the pancakes.
+I’ll usually start on medium heat and finish cooking on low heat by the time I get through all the pancakes.

 • Keep warm!
 If you’re prepping a big batch of these easy banana oatmeal pancakes and want to keep pancakes warm, simply place oven at 200 degrees F, then add pancakes to a platter or oven-safe plate and place in the oven until ready to serve.